-- Now, when creating a list of your personal values consider a meaningful moment – a peak experience that stands out.
+- Consider a meaningful moment – a peak experience that stands out.
 What was happening to you?
 What was going on?
 What values were you honoring at that time?

-- Next, go the opposite direction; consider a time when you got angry, upset or hurt.
+- Go the opposite direction; consider a time when you got angry, upset or hurt.
 What was going on? what were you feeling?
 What values do you have that is being suppressed?

 - Consider what is most important in your life.
 Beyond your basic human needs, what must you have in your life to feel and experience fulfillment